jig4physics/Research-report-Generator-at-notion/README.md

 - **Notion API Key**: For interacting with the Notion API to create and update Notion pages.
 - **OpenAI API Key**: For generating reports using OpenAI's LLM.
+- **Notion Page ID**: Specifies the Notion page where reports will be posted.

 ## .env Configuration